Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 5. Sensitive Data Leakage

-The Risk: LLMs trained on or given access to sensitive data may expose PII, credentials, or confidential information in responses.
+The Risk.
+LLMs trained on or given access to sensitive data may expose PII, credentials, or confidential information in responses.

 Development Practices